05

 Raghav: Looking forward to being back next month!
 Miss everyone.
 Ahan is excited to finally work with you at RIMS.
 We have so much to catch up on.

-He didn't respond.
-Just turned off his phone and set it face down on the desk.
+Ekalavya stared at the text.
+His jaw tightened.
+He didn't type a reply.
+Instead, he turned off his phone and set it face down on the desk.

 Madhavi looked up from her book.
 "You messaged them?"